-- Did you know that bottles and broken glass can act as a magnifying glass, catching the sun and sparking fires through reflection?
+- Bottles and broken glass can act as a magnifying glass, catching the sun and sparking fires through reflection?
 Keep your drink containers in your car until you get to your destination and recycle them.

 - Barbeques and summer go hand in hand.
 When you are out at your favourite lake or on the beach, make sure that you take extra care with your cooking fire.
 By soaking briquettes and putting them in a metal container before you throw them away, you can greatly reduce the risk of fires sparking in trash cans.

-The Wildfire Management Branch monitors conditions across the province and provides current wildfire updates as well as education about other ways that you can help to reduce the risk of wildfires in BC.
+The BC Wildfire Service monitors conditions across the province and provides current wildfire updates as well as education about other ways that you can help to reduce the risk of wildfires in BC.
 A recognized leader in wildfire management, their hard work and team effort make sure that most wildfires are contained within the first 24 hours of their discovery.

 EmergencyInfoBC is also a great resource for information in an emergency such as a wildfire.
 Their website will let you know about current wildfire activity, information about burning bans and restrictions as well as how you can be prepared to evacuate your home should a wildfire threaten your neighbourhood.

-- Have a burning question?
-The BC Forest Fire Facebook Information Page is a place to discuss and post any questions comments or concerns related to BC’s wildfires.
+Have a burning question?
+The BC Wildfire Service Facebook Information Page is a place to discuss and post any questions comments or concerns related to BC’s wildfires.